How can English state schools contest an Ofsted judgement?

 - How school inspectors still ask schools to produce documentation they do not routinely use.

-- What happened when I exposed a school’s insepction notes using Freedom of Information.
+- What happened when I exposed a school’s inspection notes using Freedom of Information.

 - How artificial intelligence is used to predict which schools to inspect – and why the formula remains a secret.

-- How Ofsted’s research shows that 8 percent of schools receive the wrong judgement!
+- How Ofsted’s research shows that 8 per cent of schools receives the wrong judgement!